Tennis Star Novak Djokovic Tests Positive for Coronavirus - E! Online

 The 33-year-old tennis pro confirmed the news on Tuesday.

 The announcement came shortly after Djokovic took part in an exhibition series he organized in Serbia and Croatia.
-He played in Zadar this weekend and Belgrade earlier this month as part of the Adria Tour.
+He played in Zadar last weekend and Belgrade earlier this month as part of the Adria Tour.

 Djokovic said his wife, Jelena, tested positive for coronavirus, as well.